OPPORTUNITIES FOR WRITERS

 Contests and Submissions

-Writers should submit a proposal or draft by April 2, 2018, by email to email@example.com (preferred) or post to Kathleen Holt, Editor, Oregon Humanities magazine, 921 SW Washington Street, Suite 150, Portland, Oregon, 97205.
+Writers should submit one proposal or one draft by July 23, 2018, by email to firstname.lastname@example.org (preferred) or post to Kathleen Holt, Editor, Oregon Humanities magazine, 921 SW Washington Street, Suite 150, Portland, Oregon, 97205.
 No phone calls, please.

 Oregon Humanities magazine, a triannual publication, welcomes all forms of essays and journalism.
 The magazine accepts proposals and drafts of researched pieces and journalistic features, but only accepts drafts only of personal essays, which must push beyond simple narrative and consider larger thematic questions.
 Features generally range between 1,500 and 4,000 words.
-All contributors receive an honorarium.
+All contributors are paid depending on the length and complexity of the piece.
 Currently the magazine is distributed to nearly 14,000 readers.
 Work from Oregon Humanities has been reprinted in textbooks, the Pushcart Prize anthology, Utne Reader, and Best American Essays, and featured on public radio programs Think Out Loud and This American Life.

 Oregon Humanities connects Oregonians to ideas that change lives and transform communities.
 More information about our programs and publications—which include the Conversation Project, Think & Drink, Humanity in Perspective, Public Program Grants, Responsive Program Grants, and Oregon Humanities magazine—can be found at oregonhumanities.org.
 Oregon Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities and a partner of the Oregon Cultural Trust.